BDC Hamburger Icon

 Stripe

-Supports multiple transaction types: Square lets you process individual transactions on your website, set up recurring transactions and even process multiparty transactions by adding a fee on top of third-party payments you process through your app.
+• Supports multiple transaction types: Square allows you to process individual transactions on your website, set up recurring transactions and handle multiparty transactions by adding fees to third-party payments processed through your app.

-Website integration: Square can integrate with your website through dedicated developer tools or you can use Square Checkout, which redirects customers to a Square-hosted payment page.
+• Website integration: Square integrates with your website via dedicated developer tools, or you can use Square Checkout, which redirects customers to a Square-hosted payment page.

 Best for Software